kreyazulh/BanglaSER-DNN_KAN/README.md

 ## Datasets

-None of the audio is redistributed here, grab them from the sources below and point `config.py` (or the `--data_dir` flag) at the unzipped folders.
+None of the audio is redistributed here, get them from the sources below and point `config.py` (or the `--data_dir` flag) at the unzipped folders.

 | Dataset | Lang | Classes | Where |